evoskoui/GENMETA-TB/README.md

 # GENMETA-TB
-Genomics and Metabolomics of M. tuberculosis integrated
+Genomics and Metabolomics of M. tuberculosis - An Integrated Analysis